-- The recommended starting dose for adults with moderate and severe renal impairment (estimated glomerular filtration rate 30 59 mL/minute/1.73 m and 15 29 mL/minute/1.73 m, respectively) and patients with end-stage renal disease receiving hemodialysis is LIVALO 1 mg once daily. - The maximum recommended dose for these patients is LIVALO 2 mg once daily [see Use in Specific Populations (8.6)]. - A recommended dosage for pediatric patients with renal impairment has not been established.
+- The recommended starting dose for patients with moderate and severe renal impairment (estimated glomerular filtration rate 30 59 mL/minute/1.73 m2 and 15 29 mL/minute/1.73 m2, respectively) and patients with end-stage renal disease receiving hemodialysis is pitavastatin 1 mg once daily.
+ZYPITAMAG is not available in a 1 mg dose; use an alternative formulation of pitavastatin for the 1 mg dose. - The maximum recommended dose for these patients is ZYPITAMAG 2 mg once daily [see Use in Specific Populations (8.6)].

-2.4 LIVALO Dosage Adjustments Due to Drug Interactions
+2.4 ZYPITAMAG Dosage Adjustments Due to Drug Interactions

-- In patients taking erythromycin, do not exceed LIVALO 1 mg once daily [see Drug Interactions (7)]. - In patients taking rifampin, do not exceed LIVALO 2 mg once daily [see Drug Interactions (7)].
+- In patients taking erythromycin, do not exceed pitavastatin 1 mg once daily [see Drug Interactions (7)].
+ZYPITAMAG is not available in a 1 mg dose; use an alternative formulation of pitavastatin for the 1 mg dose. - In patients taking rifampin, do not exceed ZYPITAMAG 2 mg once daily [see Drug Interactions (7)].